SergeoLacruz/inventree-supplier-sync/README.md

 ## How it works
 The Mouser API limits the access frequency and the total number of accesses per 24 hours.
 Because of that the plugin runs every two minutes and works always on one part.
 It uses a setting to persistently store the primary key of the next part to by synchronized.
-The function UpdatePart does the magic.
+To get the value we use cache=False option of the get_settings function.
+Otherwise plugin does not work properly as the value is not correctly changed.

 In case the part has no supplier part from the supplier Mouser the plugin tries to create one.
 It runs a part number search on the mouser API with the manufacturer part number.
 We use